 At the centre of the group is corporate HQ, which provides non-core services to group businesses such as investor relations, pensions and insurance expertise.

-As you can see the company has grown smoothly and steadily for a long time.
-Looking at the results above you wouldn’t even know there had been a financial crisis.
-As a defensive value investor that’s exactly what I want to see.
+As you can see, the company has grown smoothly and steadily for a long time.
+Looking at the results above, you wouldn’t even know there had been a financial crisis and, as a defensive value investor, that’s exactly what I want to see.